crate/crate-tutorials/docs/basic/index.rst

 When using the package-based setup flavor for :ref:`install-deb` or :ref:`install-rpm`, the main CrateDB configuration files are located within the ``/etc/crate`` directory.
-When using the :ref:`install-adhoc` setup, the configuration files are located within the ``config/`` directory.
+When using the :ref:`install-adhoc` setup or the :ref:`Microsoft Windows <windows-install>` setup, the configuration files are located within the ``config/`` directory.

 Environment variables
 ---------------------